Device Management

 The Hardware Asset Management page summarizes the component information for each monitored device in an organization.
 This information includes the specific types and versions of the CPU, Motherboard, Memory, Storage, Monitor and Network Card ...

-Viewing Warranty Information in Lenovo Devices
+Viewing Device Warranty Information

 Using System Inventory Management